dudeofawesome/emoji-picker/README.md

 ### Methods

 * `EmojiPicker(emotion: string, unicode: boolean = false): string`
+    * `emotion: string`:
+    * `unicode: boolean`:
     Returns an emoji to represent the specified emotion.
+    If it can't find an emoji to represent the specified emotion, then it will return an empty string